grinntec/public.github.io/github-actions/terraform-to-azure-cicd/actions/build-matrix/README.md

 ## Implementation Details

-- **Shell Script:** Uses Bash and [jq](https://stedolan.github.io/jq/) to transform the input map to an array.
+- **Shell Script:**
+  Uses Bash and [`jq`](https://stedolan.github.io/jq/) to convert the input mapping to an array.
+- **Validation:**
-- **Validation:** Ensures the output is valid JSON.
-If not, emits an empty array to avoid workflow failures.
+  Ensures the output is valid JSON.
+If input is invalid, emits an empty array and a warning in the Actions log.

 #### Example transformation